prabhakar-sivanesan/Custom-keypoint-detection/README.md

             dataset/annotations/train_data.json dataset/annotations/validation_data.json
 ```

 This script will split the data with 80% into training data and 20% into validation data.
+Thanks to [cocosplit repo from akarazniewicz](https://github.com/akarazniewicz/cocosplit), most part of the script is inspired from his work and just made few adjustments to it.

 ## Model preparation